The 12 Best National Parks That Need to Be on Your Bucket List

-"Crater Lake National Park has 183,224 acres of mountains, peaks, old growth forests, volcanic fumaroles, two waterfalls, and the lake," Hibdon says.
+"Crater Lake National Park has 183,224 acres of mountains, peaks, old-growth forests, volcanic fumaroles, two waterfalls, and the lake," Hibdon says.
 "The ranging elevations throughout the park provide diverse habitats for an array of wildlife and make for an outstanding outdoor laboratory and classroom."

-Kenai Fjords National Park
+Kenai Fjords National Park (Alaska)

 If you're looking for a Game of Thrones sort of setting with fields of ice, sharp mountain peaks, and a vast ocean, then look no further than Kenai Fjords National Park, home to approximately 35 named glaciers.